andresmvidaurre/andresmvidaurre/README.md

 :mag_right: I’m currently looking for opportunities where I can leverage my experience with Data Analysis with my machine learning knowledge to provide insight into meaningful and impactful client solutions.

 When I’m not behind a screen, I love capturing the world through my camera :camera:, catching up with friends on hikes :mount_fuji: and discovering new artists :art:.
-Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/andresvidaurre/) or [email](andresmvidaurre@gmail.com), I’d love to chat!
+Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/andresvidaurre/) or [email](andresmvidaurre@gmail.com), I’d love to chat!:speech_balloon:

 - 📝 I regularly write articles on [Medium](https://medium.com/@andresmvidaurre)